 Hey there!
-Have you ever wondered how we talk about moods that are the opposite of feelings or states of mind in English grammar?
-If you’re trying to understand how to express certainty, doubt, desire, or emotion, knowing about mood is essential.
-But today’s focus is on something even more interesting: the opposite of mood — and how to use it correctly in your writing and speech.
+Do you know how to refer to moods that are not feelings or states of mind in English grammar?
+If you are attempting to learn how to communicate certainty, doubt, desire or emotion knowing about mood is a must.
+But for today, we’ll worry about something a lot more interesting: its opposite — and how to use it right in your writing and speech.

 What Is ‘Mood’ in Grammar?